YundongShen/YundongShen.github.io/_pages/about.md

 I obtained my Master's degree in Computational Biology from [Carnegie Mellon University](https://www.cmu.edu/) in 2023.
 During my time at CMU, I worked with [Prof. Hosein Mohimani](https://cbd.cmu.edu/people/mohimani.html) in natural antibiotics prediction from microbial genome.
 Meanwhile, I worked with [Prof. David Ryan Koes](https://bits.csb.pitt.edu/) and Ph.D. student [Andrew McNutt](https://drewnutt.github.io/) from the [University of Pittsburgh](https://www.pitt.edu/) on deep-learning-based knowledge distillation for a protein-ligand docking tool [GNINA](https://github.com/gnina/gnina).
 These experiences initialized my interest in computational drug design.

-I also have dual Bachelor's degrees in Biochemical Engineering from [Southwest Jiaotong University](https://en.swjtu.edu.cn/) in China and [Katholieke Universiteit Leuven](https://www.kuleuven.be/english/kuleuven) in Belgium (sponsored as an exchange student).
+I also have dual Bachelor's degrees from [Southwest Jiaotong University](https://en.swjtu.edu.cn/) in China and [Katholieke Universiteit Leuven](https://www.kuleuven.be/english/kuleuven) in Belgium (sponsored as an exchange student).
+I have won two National Scholarships in 2018 and 2019 (National Top 0.2%).

+### Besides Research
+* I am a fan of [Borussia Dortmund](https://www.bvb.de/eng), a soccer club in Bundesliga.
+I have been to Westfalenstadion in the Signal Iduna Park to support the team.
+* Cartoon character [Crayon Shin-chan](https://en.wikipedia.org/wiki/Crayon_Shin-chan) always helps me find warmth in the mundane and feel the beauty of life.
+He inspires me to take responsibility in my family and provide a better life for my loved ones.
+* I am also a horror movie lover because it reduces my stress from studying and working.
+* Check my favourite song [here](https://www.youtube.com/watch?v=-m7Hgzbvm30).